Almonds and Olivez

 The term ‘modern technology’ may also be referred to as ‘recombinant DNA (rDNA) technology’ (Codex Alimentarius Commission, 2003), ‘genetic engineering’ (National Research Council, 2004) or even ‘bioengineering’.
 As such, these terms may be used interchangeably at times by other governmental groups or international bodies and interested stakeholders.
 However, these terminologies all speak to foods that have been derived from plants that have been developed from modern technology.

 Notably, you may also see the term ‘genetic modifications’ being used to describe foods of this persuasion.
 However, the United States Food and Drug Administration (USFDA) discourages the use of this term and views it as inaccurate, as its scope is too far-reaching.
-To this extent, it recommends the aforementioned terminologies.
-To this extent, manufacturers and food suppliers must bear in mind, that the information that is on a label is valuable, and essential and is the right of consumers under the emblem of ‘the right to information.’
-Therefore, they should be enabled to learn about the products or their traits, with ease, avoiding any confusion (Messer et. al. 2015).
+To this extent, it recommends the aforementioned terminologies be used.
+Therefore, manufacturers and food suppliers must bear in mind, that the information that is on a label is valuable and essential and also the ‘right’ of consumers under the emblem of ‘the right to information.’
+That being so, consumers should be enabled to learn about the products or their traits, with ease, avoiding any confusion (Messer et. al. 2015).

-In this article, we will be exploring what foods will be labelled under this new standard, what you should look out for on packages to denote if a product has been derived from bioengineering processes, what should be on the label of products that have not been derived from bioengineering processes, understand how you, as a consumer can validate a manufacturer’s labelling claim and how will this new law be enforced.
+To this extent, this article will also explore what foods will be labelled under this new standard, what you should look out for on packages to denote if a product has been derived from bioengineering processes, what should be on the label of products that have not been derived from bioengineering processes, understand how you, as a consumer can validate a manufacturer’s labelling claim and how will this new law be enforced.

 Six (6) Things to know about the FDA’s new law on bioengineering Foods: